DeekshithSN/Devops_interview_questions/Devops_mock_interview_3.md

 --------------------------------------------------------------------------------------------------------
 14. How to Downgrade plugins in Jenkins?
 15. Have you worked on Jenkinsfile?
 Can we use different nodes for each stage?
-16. Can you list few ways by which we can trigger our build in Jenkins?What is the difference between Build Periodically and Poll SCM?
+16. Can you list few ways by which we can trigger our build in Jenkins?
+What is the difference between Build Periodically and Poll SCM?

 AWS
 -------------------------------------------------------------------------------------------------------------